frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 We'll break down these tips into the following areas:

-- **Typing Efficiency**: How to type faster and more accurately, which can save you valuable time during competitive programmings.
+- **Typing Efficiency**: How to type faster and more accurately, which can save you valuable time during competitive programming.
 - **Code Reduction Techniques**: Ways to reduce code size without sacrificing clarity or correctness, using C++ features like the Standard Template Library (STL).
 - **Managing Complexity**: Strategies to handle the time and space complexity of algorithms, ensuring that your solutions scale efficiently with larger inputs.